• Skip to primary navigation

 🔪 Shaping The Cinnamon Bun

-Unlike your standard cinnamon roll or sticky bun which has just one coil, this single cinnamon roll gets coiled twice.
+Unlike your standard cinnamon roll or sticky bun which has just one coil, this cinnamon roll for one gets coiled twice.
 A coil inside a coil.
 Coilception.

 When your dough is ready to shape, roll it out into a rectangle about an eighth of an inch thick.